Mounties

 Due to 9/11, the RCMP Sky Marshals, which is charged with security on passenger aircraft, was inaugurated in 2002.

 Four RCMP officers were fatally shot during the Mayerthorpe tragedy in Alberta in March 2005.
 It was the single largest multiple killing of RCMP officers since the killing of three officers in Kamloops, British Columbia, by a mentally ill assailant in June 1962.
-Prior to that, the RCMP had not incurred such a loss since the North-West Rebellion.
+Before that, the RCMP had not incurred such a loss since the North-West Rebellion.
 One result was that on 21 October 2011 Commissioner William J. S. Elliott announced that RCMP officers would have the C8 rifle at their disposal, where in the past they had been limited to sidearms.
 One of the main conclusions from the fatality inquiry that led to this result was the fact that the officers who were involved in the events did not have the appropriate weapons to face someone with a semi-automatic rifle.

 In 2006, the United States Coast Guard's Ninth District and the RCMP began a program called "Shiprider", in which 12 Mounties from the RCMP detachment at Windsor and 16 U.S. Coast Guard boarding officers from stations in Michigan ride in each other's vessels.
 The intent was to allow for seamless enforcement of the international border.